The landscape, a place of military strategy

 After 1945, the theatres of war moved overseas, first to the rocky peaks of Asia, with their tropical vegetation and monsoons, and the long colonial roads and paddy fields of the floodplains of Indochina.
-Troops had to be alert to guerrilla attacks, stay among the local population, spy, avoid death traps, maintain supply lines, live and fight in the heat and humidity.
+Troops had to be alert to guerilla attacks, stay among the local population, spy, avoid death traps, maintain supply lines, live and fight in the heat and humidity.
 Then came the Algerian War, fought against the backdrop of the jebel, the mountains of North Africa, and in the labyrinthine streets of the ancient citadels, or kasbahs.
 These extensive or restricted landscapes would be a refuge for insurrection.

 FROM PADDY FIELDS TO MOUNTAINS, DESERTS TO URBAN AREAS

 Since 1962, overseas operations have been to the fore: the Sahel, the desert, the bush, the featureless landscape of the African plateau, were the habitual environment for a tactic involving marines or mobile legions equipped with light armoured vehicles, backed up by Jaguar support aircraft, which until the 1990s was sufficient to control a whole country.